snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 $ unzip schema_guru_webui_0.4.0.zip
 {% endhighlight %}

+Note that the Web UI has been updated only to reflect the codebase refactoring; no new features have been added.

+<h3>Schema Guru Spark job</h3>

 For running Schema Guru on Spark, please see the relevant section above.

-Note that the Web UI has been updated only to reflect the codebase refactoring; no new features have been added.

 <h2><a name="help">9.
 Getting help</a></h2>